Guidelines and Procedures

 - The date of the desired on-site visit to the Lee Chapel & Museum

-- A description of the extent of the proposed photography, taping or filming, including anticipated equipment
+- A description of the extent of the proposed photography or videography, including anticipated equipment

 - The names of individuals not associated with the University who will be interviewed at Lee Chapel

 All requests for professional photographiny in the Lee Chapel & Museum must be made to:

 Site Manager, Lee Chapel & Museum